MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### add_WindowCloseRequested

-Add an event handler for the WindowCloseRequested event.
+Add an event handler for the `WindowCloseRequested` event.

 > public HRESULT [add_WindowCloseRequested](#add_windowcloserequested)([ICoreWebView2WindowCloseRequestedEventHandler](icorewebview2windowcloserequestedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-WindowCloseRequested fires when content inside the WebView requested to close the window, such as after window.close is called.
+`WindowCloseRequested` triggers when content inside the WebView requested to close the window, such as after `window.close` is run.
 The app should close the WebView and related app window if that makes sense to the app.

 ```cpp
     // Register a handler for the WindowCloseRequested event.